 11.7.4 The WBFG Act 2015 puts in place a “sustainable development principle” which tells relevant public bodies how to go about meeting their well-being duty.
 Such bodies need to make sure that when making their decisions they take into account the impact they could have on people living in Wales now and in the future.
-The WBFG Act 2015 includes five principles that those public bodies need to think about to show they have applied the sustainable development principle, which by way of brief summary are as follows:
+The WBFG Act 2015 includes five principles that those public bodies need to think about to show they have applied the sustainable development principle, which by way of summary are as follows:

 Collaboration: acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives

-Integration: considering how the public body’s well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies;
+Integration: considering how the public body’s well-being objectives may impact upon each of the well-being goals, on their other objectives, or on the objectives of other public bodies.

-Involvement: the importance of involving people with an interest in achieving the well-being goals and ensuring that those people reflect the diversity of the area which the body serves;
+Involvement: the importance of involving people with an interest in achieving the well-being goals and ensuring that those people reflect the diversity of the area which the body serves.

 Long term: the importance of balancing short-term needs with the need to safeguard the long-term needs; and